RuiSiHu/AKINND/README.md

     , PRIMARY KEY(OOPIndex))Type=InNoDB default charset=utf8;

 Step3#Open WebDataParse.exe in the WebDataParse\bin\Debug directory, and start the service by importing the GenBank number (such as Influenza_A_virus.txt)

+Step4#Management of database information can be implemented through Navicat software